I have this Pecan Rum Tart which is the perfect dessert for Thanksgiving and fall. Today is the perfect time to share it.

 - 1 1/2 cups pecans chopped

-- 1 ~ 2 cups whole pecans, for garnish
+- 1 - 2 cups whole or half pecans for garnish

-- Combine all the tart crust ingredients in the bowl of a food processor, adding water by the tablespoon as needed, until dough come together.
+- 1. Combine all the tart crust ingredients in the bowl of a food processor, adding water by the tablespoon as needed, until dough comes together.

 - Flatten the dough and roll out on a lightly floured counter to a 12~inch circle.
 Press the tart crust evenly into the bottom and sides of a 10~inch tart pan.